githubtraining/introduction-to-github-apps/responses/01_defining-webhooks-apis.md

 ## WIP response
 When you added "WIP" to the title of this pull request, something changed.
 Do you see that this pull request is now blocked from merging?

-Here's what's happening under-the-hood with the WIP App.
+Here's what's happening under-the-hood with the WIP app.

 1. The app listens specifically for a change to a pull request title
 2. When a pull request title changes, the app searches for the key-word, **"WIP"**